alok/notational-fzf-vim/README.md

 Vim is great for writing.
-But it isn't optimized for note-taking, where you often create lots of little notes and frequently change larger notes in a separate directory form the one you're working in.
+But it isn't optimized for note-taking, where you often create lots of little notes and frequently change larger notes in a separate directory from the one you're working in.
 For years I used [nvALT](http://brettterpstra.com/projects/nvalt/) and whenever I had to do serious editing, I would open the file in Vim.